elynch78/Engineering4Notebook/README.md

 ### Reflection

-The servo code was given in the assignment, and you just had to add it on to the end of the While True so the assigment went pretty smoothly.
+We decided to set the servo angle to 0 so that our servo would start from the same place each time because we realized after running the code a couple times, the servo would be in the wrong starting position and not work as well.
 We were in the wrong pin because Gaby thought that the 7th pin down was GP7, but it was actually GP5 so once we had that figured out the servo worked and we were done.
+Using button.value == False, I was able to set up the code so that the while true would run once I finished pressing the button.

 ## Crash_Avoidance_P1